|Shari Ralish, owner of Peaceful Parlour in Geneva, talks tea with a guest at the Geneva Public Library. Kevin Botterman photo|

 The Civil War program was Ralish's second opportunity to share tea and product information at the library.
 She presented a program last January devoted to tea.

 “Attendance exceeded our expectations.
 We shared a lot of information and started some good relationships.
 It was wonderful” Ralish said.

 Kimberly Gotches, a public relations and outreach coordinator at the library, said Ralish’s program last January was so popular it serves as a model for the type of programming the library seeks to present in partnership with local businesses.

 The library encourages local businesses to submit program proposals, said Gotches.
 A popular program can offer benefits for everyone involved, she said.

 To learn more about Peaceful Parlour, call Ralish at 630-232-6300.
 For more information about the library's outreach efforts, call 630-232-0780.

-— Share news about your business or organization here.
+— Share news and photos about your organization or business here.
 Email information and photos to email@example.com.
 Please include caption information for each submitted photo.
-Follow Fox Valley Notes on Twitter and like us on Facebook.
+Like Fox Valley Notes on Facebook and follow us on Twitter.